KaliProgrammer/SpaceInvasionGame/README.md

 # SpaceInvasionGame

 * Swift 5+
-* The layout is done by code.
+* The layout is done programmatically.
 * SPM for exterior dependencies - have been used (SnapKit).
 * SpriteKit.